 Both of these breeds are described as Velcro dogs, in that they stick to you whenever you are around, so if you are seeking a second shadow, then look no further than these guys!
 Both breeds adore their humans and would both do anything to please their master and the whole family, and they are both very friendly and sociable with outsiders too.

 They are both very intelligent canines who are also very energetic, and this causes them to be restless if not mentally and physically stimulated throughout the day.
-Because they stick to you like glue they can both be very intense canines and this is not suited to everyone, or every family.
+Because they stick to you like glue they can both be very intense canines and this is not suited to everyone or every family.
 If you love intensely clingy canines, then both of these breeds could be your perfect match.

 If not socialized properly, or left to his own devices, the Weimaraner can become quite obnoxious and unruly, and quite intimidating, so he needs a strong handler who is going to set rules and boundaries for him to follow.
-The Vizsla, however, is much more submissive, and happy to follow orders, so he is much better suited to first time dog owners.
+The Vizsla, however, is much more submissive, and happy to follow orders, so he is much better suited to first-time dog owners.

-Because of their high prey drive they are not suited to homes with cats or other smaller animals.
+Because of their high prey drive, they are not suited to homes with cats or other smaller animals.
 They are suited to multi-canine homes just as long as they are socialized well as puppies, and they are known to be very gentle and tolerant of younger children, so they make a great family pet!

 The Vizsla and the Weimaraner are quite similar when it comes to their exercise needs, simply because they both need lots of it!
-They both need at least an hour of intense exercise everyday, in the form of jogging, being allowed to run free and play with other dogs or fetch, to name just a few favorite pastimes.
+They both need at least an hour of intense exercise every day, in the form of jogging, being allowed to run free and play with other dogs or fetch, to name just a few favorite pastimes.

-Because of their high prey drive, you should never let these guys off leash unless in a secure area, no matter how good their recall is!
-They are also very strong, and ideally their owner needs to be stronger, and you always need to be prepared for that darting squirrel.
+Because of their high prey drive, you should never let these guys off-leash unless in a secure area, no matter how good their recall is!
+They are also very strong, and ideally, their owner needs to be stronger, and you always need to be prepared for that darting squirrel.

-It goes without saying that if they are not exercised adequately then not only will they destroy your house, but they will also get cabin fever, and behavioral problems will soon arise, so if you cannot commit to at least 1 hour of intense exercise everyday then you should steer clear of both breeds.
+It goes without saying that if they are not exercised adequately then not only will they destroy your house, but they will also get cabin fever, and behavioral problems will soon arise, so if you cannot commit to at least 1 hour of intense exercise every day then you should steer clear of both breeds.

 They both need to be socialized from a young age with both humans and other dogs alike, however many owners suggest that it rarely ends well if you try to socialize them with cats or other smaller creatures.
 Because they are both very much Velcro dogs, if they are not socialized adequately you risk that they might become too overprotective and jealous.
 This is particularly important for the Weimaraner, who is known to be much more dominant than the Vizsla, as extreme aggression and shyness can be found in an untrained Weimaraner.